 Shane Q. Arlington

 Shane Q. Arlington is a recent graduate of Stevens Institute of Technology, currently pursuing Ph.D. studies in Materials Science and Engineering at Johns Hopkins University.
-During his time at Stevens, Shane was highly involved with the Stevens Honor Board, serving for one year as Corresponding Secretary, for one year as Vice-Chair, and for two years as Chair.
+During his time at Stevens, Mr. Arlington was highly involved with the Stevens Honor Board, serving for one year as Corresponding Secretary, for one year as Vice-Chair, and for two years as Chair.
 During that time, he represented Stevens at International Center for Academic Integrity (ICAI) conferences in Cape Town, South Africa, and Jacksonville, Florida – and presented at the ICAI 2015 annual conference in Vancouver, Canada.
-Shane also served for a year as the President of the Gear and Triangle Leadership Honor Society.
-Because Shane was an out-of-state student, he was particularly invested in the admissions process, working for three years as a Campus Tour Guide, and for a semester as a part-time admissions interviewer.
-In the spring of 2016, Shane was recognized for his service and dedication to the Stevens Career Center.
-With regards to academics, Shane worked as a teaching assistant for the Engineering Design Spine, did summer research under the Stevens Scholars program, and studied abroad for a semester at Queen Mary, University of London.
-Shane earned his B.E. in Chemical Engineering (2016), his B.S. in Science, Technology, and Society (2016), and his M.S. in Materials Science and Engineering (2016).
+Mr. Arlington also served for a year as the President of the Gear and Triangle Leadership Honor Society.
+Because Mr. Arlington was an out-of-state student, he was particularly invested in the admissions process, working for three years as a Campus Tour Guide, and for a semester as a part-time admissions interviewer.
+In the spring of 2016, he was recognized for his service and dedication to the Stevens Career Center.
+With regard to academics, Mr. Arlington worked as a teaching assistant for the Engineering Design Spine, did summer research under the Stevens Scholars program, and studied abroad for a semester at Queen Mary, University of London.
+Mr. Arlington earned his B.E. in Chemical Engineering (2016), his B.S. in Science, Technology, and Society (2016), and his M.S. in Materials Science and Engineering (2016).

 Lawrence T. Babbio